Herb-Rubbed Pork Chops Recipe

 - 2. In a large nonstick skillet coated with cooking spray, cook chops in remaining oil over medium heat for 3-4 minutes on each side or until lightly browned.
 Remove and keep warm.
 Add broth and sherry or additional broth to skillet, stirring to loosen browned bits.
 Bring to a boil.

 - 3. Return chops to the pan.
-Reduce heat; cover and simmer for 4-5 minutes or until a meat thermometer reads 160°.
+Reduce heat; cover and simmer for 4-5 minutes or until a thermometer reads 160°.
 Serve chops with pan juices.
 Yield: 2 servings.